dmetivie/2025_Internship_SWG_Pomme/README.md

 + Then temperature min/max
 + Then precipitation/Solar radiation

+### Evaluation Metric of models

+To select best model one has to define metrics and validation plots.
+From very basic to more complex

+- Monthly Mean

+- STD

+- quantile,

+- VMTX3 etc.

 ### Data

 On est en discussion avec des partenaires pour avoir des données météo dans les pays partenaires (Suède, France)